888.com’s Safe Gambling Dashboard

 Our high-level goals are for the dashboard to be

-Show users real data so they can decide whether
+Give users real data so they can decide how they want to act

-Make it beautiful and pleasant to use, have a
+Make it beautiful and pleasant to use, and let it seamlessly integrate with our gaming product's user interface

 While working on the project, we had the personas glued on the wall in front us the whole time- to maintain empathy.